 We follow the Edexcel A level specification.

-Economics is a very interesting but demanding A-level.
 You will need to regularly consolidate class learning by reviewing your notes, creating revision resources and flashcards or by watching videos and reading articles.
 To access the higher marks you will need to use real life examples and situations, you need to keep a scrap book of news articles relating to economic stories from the UK and around the world.

 The course is a 2 Year linear A level course which is formally examined at the end of Year 13.

-Introduction to markets and market failure.
+Theme 1: Introduction to markets and market failure (Microeconomics).

 • Look at different economic structures.